-(1) These amounts represent awards of SARs granted to Mr. J.S.
+(1) These amounts represent awards of SARs granted to Messrs.
+A.H.
+Tisch and J.S.
 Tisch by Diamond Offshore under its stock option plan.
-In 2010 Diamond Offshore's board of directors established an annual award in April to Mr. J.S.
-Tisch, which was granted in four increments over the year.
-Each SAR granted to Mr. J.S.
-Tisch and reported above vested and became exercisable with respect to 100% of its underlying securities on the date it was granted.
+In July 2011 Diamond Offshore's board of directors established an annual award to its non-management directors, which was granted in four increments over the course of 2012.
+Each SAR reported above vested and became exercisable with respect to 100% of its underlying securities on the date it was granted.